nktnet1/macos-wayland/README.md

 Running containerised MacOS on Linux (wayland) using:
 - https://github.com/sickcodes/Docker-OSX

+For legal reasons, please note that Apple's Terms of Service require this software to be run on Apple hardware.

 ## Prerequisites:
 - use linux on [wayland](https://wayland.freedesktop.org)
 - install [podman](https://podman.io) & [podman-compose](https://github.com/containers/podman-compose)